ST10132589/PROG7312-Final-Submission-D-Blake-Marais/README.md

 - So I added the functionality to the reports system from part 1!
 - It allows the user to efficiently order the reports from highest to lowest priority (MaxHeap)
 - Or from lowest to highest (MinHeap)
 - Priorities are exactly what Heaps are good at and I even added coded to translate the priority value from it's numerical value to it's word equivalent.
+Just so it is easily digestable for the user.
 - 1 = High 2 = Medium 3 = Low

 [^1]: GeeksforGeeks.
 (2018).
 Complexity of different operations in Binary tree, Binary Search Tree and AVL tree - GeeksforGeeks. [online] Available at: [https://www.geeksforgeeks.org/complexity-different-operations-binary-tree-binary-search-tree-avl-tree/].